JackRedstonia/stacks/README.md

 ## Current state
 For graphics, Stacks utilises Skia with Vulkan.
 Only `Immediate` present mode works well for now, `Mailbox`/`Fifo` introduces a very noticeable delay and a fix is unplanned.

-Audio is a work-in-progress effort, entirely based on GStreamer (see [`gstreamer` branch](https://gitlab.com/JackRedstonia/stacks/-/tree/gstreamer)).
+Audio is a work-in-progress effort, entirely based on GStreamer.

 The repository currently contains both a binary and a library.
 The binary crate is the example code for now.
 To run it, execute `cargo run --release`.